 Radan Means Ups, And No Downs, For Lift Component ManufacturingRadan CAD/CAM software ensures the design and production process of a lift component manufacturer only has ups…and no downs.

 Pawle & Company Ltd began using Radan at around the turn of the century, and it played a key role in doubling turnover to £1.25m after current owners Ray Ashby and his wife Joelle took over the company in 2011.

-They temporarily switched back to using proprietary software to drive their Amada machine tools – an LCG 3015 3.5kw laser and AE 2510NTpunch press – but Ray Ashby says they returned to Radan for the two main benefits it brings them: sheet utilization and speed.
+They temporarily switched back to using proprietary software to drive their Amada machine tools – an LCG 3015 3.5kw laser and AE 2510NTpunch press – but Ray Ashby says they returned to Radan for the two main benefits it brings them: sheet utilisation and speed.

 Radan ensures perfectly punched and profiled parts are nested in the most efficient way to keep scrap to a minimum, and time savings of at least 30 percent.

 While their business has been built principally on supplying the lift trade with components such as doors and architraves, machine bed plates, car frames, landing stations, car operating panes and guide alignment tools, they have diversified into the construction industry and sheet metal fabrication.